Simon Wilkinson: Le Grand Voyage

+Circa 69

 The New Ten Commandments

 In 2014, Wilkinson began to create work under the name Circa 69.
 The New Ten Commandments, a collaboration with the experimental theatre maker, Liyuwerk Sheway Mulugeta, was first performed in May 2014 at The Island (Bristol) and The Old Market (Brighton).
 Audience members were asked to take part in a ‘focus group’, led by Wilkinson and Mulugeta (his ‘intern’ from Lourdes), on behalf of the LDD – a mysterious market research group.
 The LDD have ‘tasked’ the group with ‘re-thinking, re-branding, and re-launching the Ten Commandments for the 21st century.'

 Writing in Total Theatre, Lisa Wolfe described the process: 'Sitting at a long table, with colour-coded folders and badges, Simon and Liyuwerk pitch questions to us about morality, society, environment, economics and love.
 We are asked individually and as a group to discuss these questions, some of which are intentionally provocative.
 Once the question has been chewed over, we each write a new commandment on a post-it note....Having written our new commandments, we then filed one by one into a ‘voting booth’ to pick our favourites.'
 Following each performance, the new list of commandments was posted on the show's website.

 The transmedia aspects of The New Ten Commandments continued after the performance, as selected audience members were offered the chance to take part in an open world game involving telephone calls, Twitter conversations, and real world and online interactions, in an ever expanding narrative.

-Richard Stamp, reviewing the piece in FringeGuru, described his own real world interaction: 'Before you leave, they’ll slip you a business card – together with a conspiratorial hint that if you want to probe a little deeper, it might be worth calling the number written on the front.
+Richard Stamp, reviewing the piece in Fringeguru, described his own real world interaction: 'Before you leave, they’ll slip you a business card – together with a conspiratorial hint that if you want to probe a little deeper, it might be worth calling the number written on the front.
 And it’s then that The New Ten Commandments gave me something unexpected, something I genuinely treasured.
 I won’t spoil the details, but they’ll ask you to tell them about a moment of kindness someone else has shown to you.
 And in my case, that question triggered a real-world conversation – a word of thanks I owed a friend, and might never have summoned the courage to offer if it hadn’t been for the thoughts planted by this show.'